pairshaped/curling-io-wp/README.md

 2. Move / copy it into your [wp-install-dir]/wp-content/plugins
 3. Unzip it
 4. Rename it's directory from "curlcast-wordpress" to just "curlcast"

+### After install
+1. Log into your wordpress admin panel.
+2. Go to Settings > Permalinks
+3. Select any of the common settings options and save.
+It doesn't matter which you select.
+This just ensures the creation of an .htaccess file which we need in order to handle the custom routes.
+4. Go to Curlcast (left menu bar).
+5. Enter the access key for your organization and save it.
+All of the access keys can be seen here: [http://tothebutton.com/stats/orgs](http://tothebutton.com/stats/orgs)
+6. Done.
+Go ahead and hit http://yourwpsite.com/stats

+The scoreboard widget will be listed in the widgets section of the wordpress admin.
+This should be placed in an area that supports at least IAB medium box guidelines (300px wide) as anything smaller will look funky.